Tapico/tapico-turborepo-remote-cache/README.md

 This is an implementation of Vercel's Turborepo Remote Cache API endpoints used by the `turborepo` CLI command.
-This solution allows you to get control over where the cache arteficats are being stored.
+This solution allows you to get control over where the cache artefacts are being stored.

-The CLI tool currently supports the following targets for the cache arteficats:
+The CLI tool currently supports the following targets for the cache artefacts:

   - `gcs`: Google Cloud Storage
   - `s3`: Amazon S3